A-gent/L4D2-Pipe/README.md

 ***

-CONTROL | PILOT
+CONTROL | BUILD
 ------------ | -------------
-Established basic Shell | X
+Established basic Shell | 0.008.721a
-Created the pilot ConVar - sm_testpipe | X
+Created the pilot ConVar - sm_testpipe | 0.008.721a